 For most investors, particularly those with a long-term view, these dates will not be too big an issue.
-However, if you are looking to buy a stock, you might want to double-check the dates just in case.
+However, if you are looking to buy a share, you might want to double-check the dates just in case.
 You’d rather get a dividend than miss it by a day or two because you procrastinated.

 Some investors, meanwhile, try to ‘harvest’ dividends by investing around these dates.
 Dividend harvesting (also called dividend capturing) is a strategy in which investors only hold shares long enough to receive the payment before selling and moving on to another share.
-In this way, the investor can invest in many dividend stocks with the same money and “capture” more dividends.
+In this way, the investor can invest in many dividend shares with the same money and “capture” more dividends.
 Although this sounds like a great idea, it is complicated and time consuming.

-There’s another technicality that complicates the dividend harvesting approach: Dividends are technically a return of retained earnings (a balance sheet item) – in other words, money leaving the company permanently and going into shareholders pockets.
+There’s another technicality that complicates the dividend harvesting approach: Dividends are technically a return of retained earnings (a balance sheet item) – in other words, money leaving the company permanently and going into shareholders' pockets.

 As such, the share price logically should fall by the amount of the dividend once it hits the ex-dividend date – theoretically it’s a zero-sum game.

-There’s also the risk that the stock price could be moved by company news or events in the broader market during the holding period.
+There’s also the risk that the share price could be moved by company news or events in the broader market during the holding period.
 So you will generate income from the dividend you collect, but you could end up with an offsetting capital loss when you sell the shares.
 It’s very possible that the net benefit will be less than you might hope, and thus, we Fools think most investors shouldn’t get involved with dividend harvesting.

 Dividends, franking and tax